rmzetti/hover-exec/test/misc_tests.md

 ### View and alter as a set ('scripts, 'swappers,'repls')

-This codeblock shows the settings in another executable codeblock ready to update, saves on exec
+This code block shows the settings in another executable code block ready to update, saves on exec

 ```js noInline                //view and update settings for:
 let settings='scripts';    //can use 'scripts', 'swappers', 'repls'